I3C Common Command Codes (CCC)

 • SETMRL (R) - Set Max Read Length

-• SETAASA (O) - Set All Addresses to Static Adresses
+• SETAASA (O) - Set All Addresses to Static Addresses

 • ENTDAA (R) - Enter Dynamic Address Assignment

-• RSTDAA (R) - Direct Reset Dynamic Address Assignment - this direct CCC is deprecated, the core NACKs this command as per the spec
+• RSTDAA (R) - Reset Dynamic Address Assignment

 • RSTACT (R) - Target Reset Action